tomoki69386/PKHUD/README.md

 ### SwiftPackageManager

-[Swift Package Manager](https://github.com/apple/swift-package-manager) Swift Package Manager is a The Package Manager for the Swift Programming Language
+[Swift Package Manager](https://github.com/apple/swift-package-manager) is a The Package Manager for the Swift Programming Language

 Create a `Package.swift` file.